 In other words, MDMA temporarily shuts off our defense mechanisms so we can consider other perspectives, pathways, or options.
 It rewires the brain so it can think beyond its primitive survival strategies to embrace a happier, more fulfilling life.

 The MDMA high or experience is called “a roll” or “rolling.”
 It’s also called “a thizz” or “thizzing.”
-After orally ingesting MDMA, it can take up to 90 minutes for it to kicking in, and the effects can last 4 to 8 hours.
+After orally ingesting MDMA, it can take up to 90 minutes for it to kick in, and the effects can last 4 to 8 hours.

 About Brain Damage and MDMA